-- 5.9.5.1 The Loyalist Township encourages the establishment and use of trails, recognizing their value for recreation, tourism, fitness active transportation and alternative commuting. - The Waterfront Trail is a significant trail system intended to stretch along much of the waterfront areas of Southern Ontario.
+- 5.9.5.1 The Loyalist Township encourages the establishment and use of trails, recognizing their value for recreation, tourism, fitness active transportation and alternative commuting. - 5.9.5.2 The Waterfront Trail is a significant trail system intended to stretch along much of the waterfront areas of Southern Ontario.
 The Millhaven Creek Trail is intended to link Mud Lake and Odessa with the Waterfront Trail.
 The Amherst Island Trail is a hiking and cycling trail along the shoreline of the Island intended to provide public access to significant environmental features along the waterfront.
-The proposed trails cross both private and public lands and allow the public to enjoy the scenic beauty of various parts of the Township.

-- 5.9.5.3 As growth will be occurring in the vicinity of Parrott's Bay Conservation Area and Nicholson Point, the Township may work collaboratively with the local Conservation Authority and other agencies to identify opportunities for trails and passive recreation associated with these conservation lands. - 5.9.5.4 Trails will only cross the private lands of property owners who are willing to grant the Township a right-of-way for trail purposes.

-Trails will be planned and designed to avoid adverse effects on residents and the natural environment. - 5.9.5.5 The trails are shown conceptually on Schedules C, D, E, and I. Additions to the trail system and changes in alignment of the proposed trails may be made without amendment to this plan. - 5.9.5.6 This plan also endorses and promotes the system of trails in the Village of Bath, as shown in the Bath Parks and Recreation Master Plan (1991). - When considering applications for development adjacent to or encompassing lands shown as the Waterfront, Millhaven or Amherst Island Trails, or including trails shown in the Bath Parks and Recreation Master Plan (1991), the Township will encourage arrangements to have the route maintained and available for public use with the landowner's consent. - The County of Lennox and Addington, in partnership with the lower-tier municipalities, has established a system of County Trails which make use of County and municipal roads.
+The proposed trails cross both private and public lands and allow the public to enjoy the scenic beauty of various parts of the Township. - 5.9.5.3 As growth will be occurring in the vicinity of Parrott's Bay Conservation Area and Nicholson Point, the Township may work collaboratively with the local Conservation Authority and other agencies to identify opportunities for trails and passive recreation associated with these conservation lands. - 5.9.5.4 Trails will only cross the private lands of property owners who are willing to grant the Township a right-of-way for trail purposes.
+Trails will be planned and designed to avoid adverse effects on residents and the natural environment. - 5.9.5.5 The trails are shown conceptually on Schedules C, D, E, and I. Additions to the trail system and changes in alignment of the proposed trails may be made without amendment to this plan.
+Trail route selection will be further reviewed, including consideration for public safety, and will be subject to a public consultation process. - 5.9.5.6 This plan also endorses and promotes the system of trails in the Village of Bath, as shown in the Bath Parks and Recreation Master Plan (1991). - 5.9.5.7 When considering applications for development adjacent to or encompassing lands shown as the Waterfront, Millhaven or Amherst Island Trails, or including trails shown in the Bath Parks and Recreation Master Plan (1991), the Township will encourage arrangements to have the route maintained and available for public use with the landowner's consent. - 5.9.5.8 The County of Lennox and Addington, in partnership with the lower-tier municipalities, has established a system of County Trails which make use of County and municipal roads.
 This plan endorses and promotes the system of County Trails.

-County trails are displayed on Schedule I. - 5.9.5.9 The Township may develop a Trails Master Plan in order to guide a comprehensive and active transportation network.
+County trails are displayed on Schedule I.

+5.9.5.9 The Township may develop a Trails Master Plan in order to guide a comprehensive and active transportation network.